ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-display-plugin/RViz-display-plugin.rst

     public:

-The ImuDisplay class itself just implements the circular buffer, editable parameters, and Display subclass machinery.
+The ``ImuDisplay`` class itself just implements the deque, editable parameters, and Display subclass machinery.
-The visuals themselves are represented by a separate class, ImuVisual.
+The visuals themselves are represented by a separate class, ``ImuVisual``.
 The idiom for the visuals is that when the objects exist, they appear in the scene, and when they are deleted, they disappear.

 .. code-block:: C++